olugbenga1/data-structures-and-algorithm/Primitives/strings.md

     {
         console.log(text.slice(0, 2)) // creates a new string from the existing one by creating a new part of the string }

+### Template Literals

+A special type of string that was introduced in ES6.
+It uses the backtick character to delineate strings.
+They also allow interpolation in javascript code.
+This means a javascript code can be inside a string and the result will be displayed.
+It can be used in place of string concatenation too.

+    {
+        let a = "mario";
+        let b = "cart";

+        let c = `the answer is ${a} + ${b}` // this outputs string "the answer is mario cart" }